opentraveldata/geobases/README.rst

 -  make *fuzzy searches* based on string distance (find things roughly *named like this*)
 -  make *phonetic searches* (find things *sounding like this*)
 -  make *geographical searches* (find things *next to this place*)
--  get results on a map, or export it as csv data, or as a Python object
+-  get results on a map, or on a graph, or export it as csv data, or as a Python object

 This is entirely written in Python.
 The core part is a Python package, but there is a command line tool as well!
 Get it with *easy_install*,